 Landscaped parks are another feature, with their carefully composed arboreal clumps syncopated with grassy hillsides, serpentine lakes and grand avenues.
 River valleys provide another pleasure.
 Romantic poets delighted in Dovedale, for over two hundred years one of the most famous walks in the world.
 Wordsworth explored the valley as a young man and crystallised his recollections many years later in The Prelude: ‘In summer, making quest for works of art, / Or scenes renowned for beauty, I explored / That streamlet whose blue current works its way / Between romantic Dovedale’s spiry rocks’.

 Derby, Kedleston Hall, Baslow.
 Leave Derby Station at 12.30pm for the 20-minute drive to Kedleston.
 Starting at the Doric gateway to the estate, there is an easy stroll (c.
 1½ miles, 40 minutes) through meadows, woodland and the ‘Capability’ Brown park to one of the supreme monuments of Classical architecture and decoration in England.
 Inside and out Kedleston Hall has hardly changed since the 1760s.
 There is a further easy, optional walk of 1 hour through the grounds.
 Continue to Baslow where all five nights are spent.

-Dovedale, Casterne Hall.
+Dovedale.
 The River Dove has carved a spectacular limestone gorge which has delighted walkers for generations.
 Our route leads up Hall Dale and out into the open countryside where livestock graze and the views stretch for miles across Ilam and the Manifold Valley.
 This challenging walk shows all the diversity of the White Peak (c.
 5½ miles, 3 hours).
-Built in the 1730s, Casterne Hall is a manor house rather than a stately home, a perfect Classical structure rising from a farmyard.
-We are entertained for lunch in the dining room by the owners.
+Rebuilt in the 17th century, Sudbury Hall features an English-made, richly decorated Great Staircase.
+It is now owned by the National Trust and houses the Museum of Childhood.